 Records are made to be broken.
 Just ask Japanese bass angler Manabu Kurita, who, in 2009, caught a world record largemouth bass 77 years after George W. Perry landed (and then ate) his record lunker.
 But there are some records—like the ones you’re about to see—that truly seem to be unbreakable.
 Which got us thinking: What are the all-tackle fishing records that may never fall?

-So, in the realm of outdoor sports, which all-tackle fishing records may never fall?
-Field & Stream asked Jack Vitek, world-records coordinator for the International Game Fish Association, to share his take on the IGFA records least likely to be beaten.
+To compile this list of the biggest fish ever caught, we asked Jack Vitek, the world-records coordinator for the International Game Fish Association, to share his take on the IGFA records that are least likely to be beaten.

 Glassell initially set the world record in 1952, when he became the first angler to catch a “grander” black marlin.
 He watched his record fall within days but reclaimed the title not long after that with a 1,090-pound catch.
 A year later, Glassell boated this 1,560-pounder, which has reigned as the world’s largest marlin for more than 60 years.
 Footage of the fight—wherein the big billfish purportedly soars from the water 49 times—was later included in the film version of The Old Man and the Sea.

 2. The World Record Great White Shark — 2,664 pounds

 Even if great whites weren’t now protected throughout much of their range, matching Dean’s famous catch—hooked using porpoise for bait and landed in only an hour—would still be a tall order.
 This 1-ton wonder beat the old record by a whopping 1,596 pounds, and it’s still the heaviest-ever fish approved for an IGFA record.

 3. The World Record Bluefin Tuna — 1,496 pounds